CMSgov/ab2d/website/accessing-claims-data.md

                             <a href="#">Claims
                             Data Usage Protocols</a>.
 These protocols regulate how their organization may or may not use the Medicare claims data provided by the AB2D
                             API, including limitations associated with the reuse and disclosure of the data.
-                            What type of organizations can attest?
-                            Stand-alone Medicare Part D Plan (PDP) sponsors (PACE and MAPD are not eligible).
                         </p>
                     </div>
                     <div class="col-lg-6">